jeraldlyh/url-shortener/README.md

 ### Styling

-The frontend application is designed with a unique and modern look.
-Users are given the option to toggle between light and dark theme.
-It is also fully responsive, ensuring a great user experience on different devices.
+Experience modern aesthetics with customizable themes.
+Toggle between a dark theme and the captivating dracula theme.
+The application is designed to be fully responsive, ensuring seamless usability across devices.

 ### QR Code Generation